National survey shows nearly half of teens experiencing harassment and bullying online - NewsBreak

 Not In Our School is a nonprofit that works with teachers and students to help address cyberbullying.
 Sok is a consultant for the organization.

-She said they try to help teens develop plans for responding to bullying.
+She said they try to help teens develop plans for how to respond to bullying.

 “Showing students and empowering students giving them ways that examples of how to lead and how to stand up right,” said Sok.
 “Sometimes you might have to model in the classroom roleplay or will do something like ‘shoulda, woulda, coulda.’
 Here’s what I would have done.
 Here’s what I should have done, right?
 Here’s what I could have done.”

-Experts also suggest paying attention to potential red flags.
-That can include major changes in your child’s behavior, eating or sleeping habits.
+Experts also suggest paying attention for potential red flags.
+This can be major changes in your child’s behavior, eating or sleeping habits.

 Comments / 0